rv1448/Data-Engineering-Nano-Degree/README.md

 ## Data Engineering Nano Degree
-__5 Month course work for building and deploying ETL/Serverless data pipelines populating redshift for analytics, and also deploying infrastructure as Code in AWS Cloud__.
+5 Month course work for __Building and deploying ETL/Serverless data pipelines populating redshift for analytics, and also deploying infrastructure as Code in AWS Cloud__.
 [More About the program](https://www.udacity.com/course/data-engineer-nanodegree--nd027)
 ## Data Modelling in Postgresql and Cassandra
 * __Submissions__